rishabh1jain1/temp/README.md

 ```

   - Generate a public-private key pair.
 Add the public key to the Openstack Project with some name.
 Fill the name at *KEYPAIR_NAME*.
-  - Fill the path to the private key file at *PRIVATE_KEY_PATH*
+    Fill the path to the private key file at *PRIVATE_KEY_PATH*

-  - *NETWORK_ID* is the fixed Network ID where you want to put your VMs. *NETWORK_NAME* is the name of that network.
+  - *NETWORK_ID* is the fixed Network ID where you want to put your VMs into. *NETWORK_NAME* is the name of that network.
+It can be obtained using the *Networks* button present on the side bar in Horizon.

   - Fill other Openstack Cluster related settings.

-  - Please note that OS_PASSWORD is not your Cisco Cloud Account password.
+  - **Please note that OS_PASSWORD is not your Cisco Cloud Account password**.
 Its an API key that can be generated from the Horizon dashboard.
     1. Open Horizon.
     2. Hover over your username and select 'settings' from the dropdown.
     3. Select 'other' and choose 'Generate API Key'